-Gist provides two template templates to help you get started with sending your emails.
-Add your logo and select the colors and fonts that fit your brand, so you can create a reusable design for your future email campaigns.
+Gist provides two templates to help you get started sending emails.
+Add your logo and select the colors and fonts that fit your brand so you can create a reusable design for your future email campaigns.

 In this article, you'll learn how to create an email template.